pletfix/docs/en/plugins.md

          |-views/
 </pre>

-Your embedded view will be overridden, if the view is stored with the same name into the application's `resources/view` folder as below:
+Your embedded view will be overwritten, if the view is stored with the same name in the application's `resources/view` folder as below:

 <pre class="tree">